Lewis Orford (footballer): Stevenage (loan)

 On 1 September 2025, Orford joined League One club Stevenage on-loan for the 2025–26 season.

-Orford scored on his debut for the club, on 21 October 2025, in a 5-2 win over Crystal Palace U21 in the group stages of the EFL Trophy.
+Orford scored on his debut for the club, on 21 October 2025, in a 5–2 win over Crystal Palace U21 in the group stages of the EFL Trophy.
 He scored the side's fifth and final goal in stoppage time and provided two assists earlier in the game both to Phoenix Patterson.
+On 26 November 2025, he returned to his parent club following the termination of his loan.

 International career

 In May 2024, he was called-up to the England national under-18 football team.
 After winning the U18 Pinatar Super Cup in March 2024, Orford went on to captain the side to another trophy with a 2–1 win over Morocco to lift the U18 Tri-Nations Trophy.

-On 5 September 2025, Orford made his U20 debut during a 2-1 defeat to Italy at the SMH Group Stadium.
+On 5 September 2025, Orford made his U20 debut during a 2–1 defeat to Italy at the SMH Group Stadium.

 Style of play

 Orford has been compared with former West Ham United captain Declan Rice.
 He was named by English newspaper The Guardian as one of the best first-year scholars in the Premier League in September 2022 with John Brewin drawing a comparison with Frank Lampard "in his ability to arrive late on the scene for scoring opportunities."